JUNAID-TARIQ1991/Knowm-Memristor/README.md

 current meter) via analog switches.
 Individual switch access, via the digital I/O channels, allow for single or parallel coupling of memristor devices.![Capture3](https://github.com/user-attachments/assets/9053b77a-ccbd-4851-b465-7873065eec84)
 ![Capture5](https://github.com/user-attachments/assets/e4edb9ef-5db8-489c-a128-7d8d91a9fb87)
+# Memristor Discovery Software Overview
+# Boards and Experiments
+Memristor Discovery software is extensible and can support multiple board types or versions.
+We currently have three boards:
+V0, V1 and V2 and anticipate the addition of new boards and improvements to the existing boards over time.
+As some experiments will only work with certain boards, you must insure that the board selected in the menu matches the board you are using.
+Experiments can be selected in the ’Experiment’ menu.
+We will review five experiments in this guide, from basic memristor characterization to a learning neuron circuit.
+# Preferences
+Every experiment consists of various controls that set various parameters like voltage, pulse duration, etc. Each experiment supports default settings that can be set via the preference menu.
+Once an experiment is selected, 23 click on ’Window’ and select ’Preferences’.
+This will open a dialog box with various settings that will become the default.
+Help Every experiment provides help documentation that can be viewed by clicking ’Window’ and ’Help’.
+This is intended primarily to help set up any connections and describe the purpose of the experiment.
+For more extensive help, please refer to this guide.
+Console Some experiments include back end processing and rely on certain conditions to be met for accurate results.
+To help debug problems and provide more feedback to the operator, we created a ’Console’ view that allows simple messages to be printed to a scrolling dialog.
+The console can be viewed by clicking on ’Window’ and then ’Console’.
+# Memristor Selection
+Most of the experiments will require manual selection of one or two memristors.
+This is done by clicking on one of the radio-buttons located at the top of the window, just beneath the main menu.
+If no memristor is selected the bar will turn red to warn you that no memristor is selected.
+AD2 Board Connectivity All experiments require a connection to the Analog Discovery 2.
+If the AD2 is plugged in via the USB cable, Memristor Discovery software will connect.
+If connection does not occur, the lower bar on the window will turn red to indicate there is no connection.
+Insuring the USB cable is connected, click on the ’Board On/Off’ switch at the bottom of the window.
+# Charts and Data Export
+All charts are produced with our open-source plotting package XChart.
+To save a picture of the plot or to export the data to a CSV file, right click on the chart and select ’Save As...’ or ’Export To...’, respectively.

 # Memristor Discovery Experiments
  The Memristor Discovery hardware and software works together to run a set of clearly-defined and encapsulated